2014-2015 PCHS Students

 September SOM Emma Brown with President/CEO Marty Davis; October SOM Tristan Fisher with VP Claudia Choate; November SOM Emily Kuberski with AVP Candice Knight

-December SOM Kaitlyn Sweeney with AVP Chuck Dobrinick; January SOM Caitie Opp with EVP Susan Davis
+December SOM Kaithly Sweeney with AVP Chuck Dobrinick; January SOM Caitie Opp with EVP Susan Davis; February SOM Kelsey Smith with AVP Sarah Folden

 Murphy-Wall State Bank Empowers Local Students With Web-Based Financial Literacy Program